-2024 Residential Services Programs
+2025 Residential Services Programs

 In addition to developing and rehabilitating affordable housing, the State of Illinois provides housing-related assistance and services to the Priority Populations and other targeted groups, through a variety of programs administered by the State agencies.
-The following Residential Services Program tables identify many of the State's efforts to provide services in 2024.
-The funds identified in this table do not include all service resources but focus on those that relate directly to housing.
+The Residential Services Program tables, staring below, identify many of the State's efforts to provide services in 2025.
+The funds identified in this table do not include all service resources but focus on those that relate directly to housing access and stability.
 It is important to note that the programs listed in these tables are not necessarily tied to units assisted via multi- and single-family production efforts.
-Therefore, in progress reporting, the population and number of persons or households served through each funding source will be considered individually and reported as accurately as possible, but the total households or individuals assisted will not represent all new clients.
+Therefore, in progress reporting, the population(s) and number of persons or households served through each funding source will be considered individually and reported as accurately as possible, but the total households or individuals assisted will not represent all new clients.